A prescription for projectors to compute helicity amplitudes in D dimensions: A few examples

-In the simple example considered here, where the amplitude \eqref{EQ:eeQQAMP} involves only 3-point vertex functions, there is not much technical advantage in using eq.~(\ref{EQ:LPeeQQ8}) instead of the conventional form factor decomposition.
+In the simple example considered here, where the amplitude \eqref{EQ:eeQQAMP} involves only 3-point vertex functions, there is not much technical advantage in using eq.~(\ref{EQ:LPeeQQ8}) instead of the conventional form-factor decomposition.
 If one nevertheless chooses to use the projectors (\ref{EQ:LPeeQQ8}) for computing helicity amplitudes including QCD corrections, one can compute the trace \eqref{EQ:SFLtrace1} of the string of Dirac matrices along the lepton line, both for the renormalized amplitude and the IR subtraction term \eqref{EQ:eeQQIRcounterterms}, in 4 dimensions, because the lepton line receives no QCD correction and remains purely tree level.
 In this case we can replace $\frac{i}{3!}\epsilon_{\gamma \gamma \gamma p_3}$ in eq.~(\ref{EQ:LPeeQQ8}) by $\slashed{p}_3 \gamma_5$.

 Helicity amplitudes can be assembled by linear combinations of the projections made with (\ref{EQ:LPeeQQ8}), and the linear combination coefficients can be read off from eqs.~(\ref{EQ:TPextsps2}), \eqref{EQ:TPextsps2massless}.
-It is convenient to perform such a transformation only in the last stage of the computation at the level of 4-dimensional finite remainders.
+It is convenient to perform such a transformation at a later stage of the computation where explicit analytic results have been inserted.
 The explicit form of the overall normalization factor given in eq.~(\ref{EQ:flHLnormfactors}) is usually needed only at the level of squared amplitudes (or interferences).
 The squared modulus of $\mathcal{N}_{\lambda_{e} \lambda_{Q} \lambda_{\bar{Q}}}$ is

-where we have inserted momentum basis representations of $S_{Q}^{\mu}$ and $S_{\bar{Q}}^{\mu}$ that are given in analogy to eq.~(\ref{EQ:PLpolMBR}).
-In case the normalization factors are to be included at the amplitude level, we can use for their computation either the concrete 4-dimensional representations of spinors and Dirac matrices, as listed for instance in~\cite{Murayama:1992gi}, or employ the 4-dimensional spinor-helicity representation of these objects~\cite{Gunion:1985vca,Kleiss:1985yh,Xu:1986xb,Kleiss:1986qc,Dittmaier:1998nn,Schwinn:2005pi,Arkani-Hamed:2017jhn}.
+where in the last line we have inserted momentum basis representations of $S_{Q}^{\mu}$ and $S_{\bar{Q}}^{\mu}$ that are given in analogy to eq.~(\ref{EQ:PLpolMBR}).
+In case the normalization factors are to be included at the amplitude level, we can use for their computation either the concrete 4-dimensional representations of spinors and Dirac matrices, as listed for instance in ref.~\cite{Murayama:1992gi}, or employ the 4-dimensional spinor-helicity representation of these objects~\cite{Gunion:1985vca,Kleiss:1985yh,Xu:1986xb,Kleiss:1986qc,Dittmaier:1998nn,Schwinn:2005pi,Arkani-Hamed:2017jhn}.

 With the ingredients just outlined we computed the finite remainders of the interferences between the tree-level and 1-loop helicity amplitudes, multiplied, for convenience, with the inverse square of the Z-boson propagator: